Who wants to live a century before seeing the outside world? Not Ariadne.

 “Delicious inevitability is built into nearly every page of this fast-paced, sci-fi thriller that answers the question why women and men seem to be from different planets (hint: it’s not Venus and Mars)…”

-–Karen Cavalli, author of Bad Mind and the forthcoming Undercover Goddess
+–Karen Cavalli, author of Bad Mind and Undercover Goddess

 “T.W.
 Fendley has a knack for creating worlds that are both familiar and strange, mysterious and tangible, and then immersing the reader in them so deeply it’s easy to forget that it’s not real.
 Moonblood pulled me in and didn’t let go until the end.
 A roller coaster of a story that manages to be both deeply thought-provoking and exciting.”